KwalOx/_s/README.md

 - `npm run watch` : watches all SASS files and recompiles them to css when they change.
 - `npm run lint:scss` : checks all SASS files against [CSS Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/css/).
 - `npm run lint:js` : checks all JavaScript files against [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
+- `bump` : Bump a minor version and update all files
+- `bump:major` : Bump a major version and update all files
-- `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.
+- `npm run bundle` : Update version with a minor bump and generates a .zip archive for distribution, excluding development and system files.
+- `npm run bundle:major` : Update version with a major bump and generates a .zip archive for distribution, excluding development and system files.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)